Martim Francisco: Early years: from Minas Gerais via Rio de Janeiro to Spain

-At Vasco Martim Francisco followed Flávio Costa.
-Over the last years the team had been in decline after its golden era when it was known as Espresso da Vitória.
+In Vasco da Gama, Martim Francisco followed Flávio Costa.
+Over the last years the team had been in decline after its golden era when it was known as Expresso da Vitória.
 With the glamorous defender Hilderaldo Bellini, Orlando Peçanha and Vavá, all players that would feature in Brazil's World Cup winning side of 1958, Vasco won its first State Championship since 1952.
 In 1957 Vasco undertook a tour of Europe.
 There it won in June the well regarded tournaments of La Coruña in Spain and of Paris.
 In the final of the Trofeo Teresa Herrera Vasco defeated Athletic Bilbao 4–2 and at the Tournoi de Paris the European Champions Real Madrid with 4–3.
 In another friendly FC Barcelona was defeated 7–2 on their ground.
 The ensuing State Championship was less successful and Vasco finished only fourth.
 The relationship between Francisco and the club, at least in the end, was not amicable.
 In the context of his departure word was also spread, that he would be drinking irresponsibly.
 At Vasco he was succeeded in 1958 by Francisco de Souza Ferreira "Gradim" who brought new success to the club, winning both, the Rio-São Paulo and the state title.

 During his time in Rio de Janeiro he also coached the selection of the Federal District, which the city of Rio then constituted.
 Rio was a finalist in the national championship in 1954 and 1956.
 Ahead of the 1957 South American Championship Martim Francisco was discussed as potential coach of the Brazilian national side, a job Osvaldo Brandão eventually would obtain with Vicente Feola as his assistant.

 1958 Martim Francisco started with SC Internacional in Porto Alegre, taking the club to the second place in the metropolitan championship, behind arch-rivals Grêmio FBPA.

 Mid year Martim Francisco followed an offer to join Athletic Bilbao, the Spanish Champions of 1956.
 In the ensuing two seasons he led the team around star defender Jesús Garay to two third places in the league and into the semifinals of the Spanish Cup, the Copa del Rey of 1960, losing there after a 3–0 home win spectacularly in the second leg with 1-8 to Real Madrid.
 Around Christmas 1960 Bilbao – then in 7th place, the same rank it would finish under the new coach Juan Antonio Ipiña – let him go.
 The team's performances were also marred by injury problems in that period.